Cass1022/stm32-rtos-sensor-system/README.md

 - HAL drivers

 ## Status
-In progress - Nucleo arrived, awaiting BME280 and OLED display.
-Working with just the ultrasonic sensor for now
+In progress - Nucleo, BME280, and OLED display have arrived!.
+Just working with just the ultrasonic sensor for now, working out some issues with the measurements.